Lucía Martínez (Woolsey): Apache slave trade

-Early Life
+Early life

 After planning to escape her captors in 1864 at only 10 years old, Lucía Martínez started her 200-mile journey back home to Sonora.
-Unfortunately, she did not make it too far before being recaptured by Apache killer and senator, Samuel Woolsey, who was also known as “King” Woolsey.
+Unfortunately, she did not make it too far before being recaptured by Apache killer and senator, Samuel Woolsey, who was also known as "King" Woolsey.
 He took Martínez and made her his servant.
-That same year Woolsey took part in approving the Howell Code (named after William Howell) with Arizona’s territorial legislature.
-Under this code, “minor Indians” could be indentured without parental consent until 18 for girls and 21 for boys.
+That same year Woolsey took part in approving the Howell Code (named after William Howell) with Arizona's territorial legislature.
+Under this code, "minor Indians" could be indentured without parental consent until 18 for girls and 21 for boys.
 The Howell Code also approved the age of 10 years old for sexual consent.
 This allowed for Woolsey to take advantage of Lucía; he demanded her to work on his ranch and serve as his mistress with no opportunity to testify against him.

-Family Life & Legal Challenges
+Family life and legal challenges

-In May of 1871, “King” Woolsey married Mary H. Taylor.
-Following the marriage, Woolsey evicted Lucía and took custody of the children, two of which he sent to a neighboring ranch.
+In May 1871 "King" Woolsey married Mary H. Taylor.
+Following the marriage Woolsey evicted Lucía and took custody of the children, two of which he sent to a neighboring ranch.
 Lucía was left vulnerable and alone caring for her newborn son.
 She found refuge in Yuma with support from two catholic churches as she worked to develop her case against Woolsey.
 Finding legal representation was not easy for a non-citizen in a community where most men already knew one another.
-Luckily, Martínez was able to find herself a lawyer who filed a Habeas Corpus petition on July 29, 1871.
+Luckily, Martínez was able to find herself a lawyer who filed a habeas corpus petition on July 29, 1871.
 The case was taken to court in Maricopa County, Martínez was represented by Marcus D. Dobbins and the result of the case granted Lucía with temporary physical custody of her two daughters because of their young age.
 However, a contract was signed stating that the two girls would be indentured servants to their father until the age of 18 under the agreement that Woolsey would provide all basic necessities.
-This was not the best outcome for Lucía and her children and she continued her battle up until Woolsey’s unexpected death in 1879.
+This was not the best outcome for Lucía and her children and she continued her battle up until Woolsey's unexpected death in 1879.
 Martínez began taking legal action to acquire an inheritance for her children but was unsuccessful.
 Her children did however, receive $1,000 from the indenture bond that was signed in 1871.
-They also took their father’s surname which provided them social acceptance and in 1880 Lucía claimed herself and her children to be Mexican under the census to avoid discrimination under the Howell Code and claimed herself to be a widow, they were listed as “white,” following the legal standard of white status granted to Mexican nationals after the Treaty of Guadalupe Hidalgo.
+They also took their father's surname which provided them social acceptance and in 1880 Lucía claimed herself and her children to be Mexican under the census to avoid discrimination under the Howell Code and claimed herself to be a widow, they were listed as "white," following the legal standard of white status granted to Mexican nationals after the Treaty of Guadalupe Hidalgo.